Big Quantum cohomology of orbifold spheres: Dependence of the potential on chain level representatives of bulk

 for any (orbi-)polygon $\beta$ contributing to the potential $W_\tau$. \end{lemma}

-\begin{proof} Since $Q=\tau_2 - \tau_2'$ is cohomologous to zero we can choose a 1-(co)cycle $R$ such that $\partial R = Q$.
+\begin{proof} Since $Q=\tau_2 - \tau_2'$ is cohomologous to zero we can choose a smooth 1-(co)cycle $R$ such that $\partial R = Q$.
 Here, we are abusing notations for cycles and cocycles via Poincar\'e duality (see Figure \ref{fig:pbetakxkykz} (a)).
-Moreover we can choose $R$ os that it is reflection invariant and avoids $X, Y,Z$.
-Then we have $Q \cap \beta = -R \cap \partial \beta$ for any (orbi-)polygon class $\beta$ for the potential.
+Moreover we can choose $R$ so that it is reflection invariant and avoids $X, Y,Z$.
+Then we have $Q \cap \beta = -R \cap \partial \beta$ for any (orbi-)polygon class $\beta$ which contributes to the potential.

 Let $\arc{XY}_{+}$ denote the minimal segment of $\mathbb{L}$ between $X$ and $Y$ lying on the upper hemisphere and $\arc{XY}_{-}$ denote its reflection image, see Figure \ref{fig:pbetakxkykz} (a).
 We analogously define $\arc{YZ}_{\pm}$ and $\arc{ZX}_{\pm}$.
 Define $i,j,k$ by $i:= R \cap \arc{XY}_{+}$, $j:= R \cap \arc{YZ}_{+}$ and $k:= R \cap \arc{ZX}_{+}$.
 Since $R$ is reflection invariant $R \cap \arc{XY}_{-}= - R \cap \arc{XY}_{+}$, therefore $R\cap \partial \beta$ equals